Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization

 \subsection{Prior distribution on $|\xi_j|$}

-The priors described in Sections~\ref{sec:prior1}--\ref{sec:prior3} require specifying the unnormalized density $q_j$ for $|\xi_j|$.
-To achieve the desired optimal properties in nonparametric regression, previous studies indicate that priors for the BMS-based methods must exhibit suitably decaying tail properties \citep[e.g,][]{shen2015adaptive}.
-Priors with guaranteed tail properties include Poisson and geometric distributions (with a suitable truncation if required by the setup).
-However, determining a practically suitable prior decay remains uncertain.
-In the literature on variable selection, another common choice, believed to be weakly informative, is a discrete uniform distribution on $\{0,1,\dots,M_j\}$, resulting in the so-called hierarchical uniform prior on $\xi_j$ \citep{kohn2001nonparametric,cripps2005variable,scott2010bayes}.
-To balance the theoretical appeal in nonparametric regression with practical model selection considerations, our default prior is set to be a truncated geometric distribution with a small success probability $\varpi$.
-Specifically, the unnormalized density is given by
+The priors described in Sections~\ref{sec:prior1}--\ref{sec:prior3} require specifying the density $q_j$ for $|\xi_j|$.
+Previous studies have shown that to achieve optimal properties in nonparametric regression, priors used in BMS-based methods must have appropriately decaying tail properties \citep[e.g.,][]{shen2015adaptive}.
+Priors with guaranteed tail properties include Poisson and geometric distributions, with suitable truncation as needed.
+To leverage both the theoretical benefits and practical performance, we select our default prior as a mixture of a point mass at $|\xi_j|=0$ and a truncated geometric distribution for $|\xi_j| > 0$.
+Specifically, the density is given by

-By choosing a value close to zero for $\varpi$, the prior in \eqref{eqn:truncgeom} closely resembles the discrete uniform distribution, while preserving the desired tail property for optimality.
-However, we observed that using a reasonably small value for $\varpi$ enhances stability in estimating knot specification.
-Therefore, we adopt $\varpi=0.1$ as our default value.
+where the hyperparameter $\lambda_j\in [0,1]$ represents the prior belief regarding a linear effect, while $\varpi_j\in [0,1]$ governs the tail behavior.
+A reasonable default choice for $\lambda_j$ is $1/2$.
+Selecting a value close to zero for $\varpi_j$ makes the second part of the prior in \eqref{eqn:truncgeom} closely resemble a discrete uniform distribution while still ensuring the desired tail property for optimality.
+However, we find that using a moderately small value for $\varpi_j$ improves the stability in estimating knot specifications.
+Consequently, we set $\varpi_j=0.2$ as the default value.

-The unnormalized density $q_j$ is also applicable in GAPLMs, where a few predictor variables are assumed to have linear effect (e.g., binary variables).
+The density $q_j$ in \eqref{eqn:truncgeom} is also useful in GAPLMs, where some predictor variables are expected to have linear effects (e.g., binary variables).
 This is achieved by fixing specific $f_j$ to include only the linear basis term $N_1$.
-Accordingly, If some predictor variables have a linear effect, we set $q_j$ to have a point mass at zero for such $j$, that is, $\Pi(|\xi_j|=0)=1$, and use the prior in \eqref{eqn:truncgeom} for nonparametric additive components.
+Accordingly, for predictor variables with linear effects, we set $\lambda_j=1$ for the linear additive components and $\lambda_j=1/2$ for the nonparametric additive components.